Matasi: Harambee Stars goalkeeper involved in road accident

 “The accident was caused by a tire burst of the car which they were traveling in but they have been rescued and taken to hospital.”

-Nairobi News has also quoted a close family friend, who spoke off the record by saying the vehicle they were traveling in, a Toyota Vitz, rolled severally along Lessos, in Kapsabet, along the Nairobi-Kakamega highway.
+Nairobi News has also quoted a close family friend, who spoke off the record by saying the vehicle they were traveling in, a Toyota Vitz rolled at Lessos in Kapsabet, along the Nairobi-Kakamega highway.

 “They are all injured but out of danger,” the friend explained.
 “The vehicle is also badly damaged.”